Beware of Scams! Print

 And, most importantly, always think before you act!

-- First and more important rule: Never share your mnemonic phrase or account password.
-Your mnemonic phrase, password, private keys, or other private information must never be shared with anyone or entered into a website.
+• First and more important rule: Never share your mnemonic phrase or account password.
+Your mnemonic phrase, password, JSON backup file, private key, or other private information must never be shared with anyone or entered on website.

-- Scammers will also try to give you a sense of urgency to access "giveaways", "air-drops", or some "deal."
+• Scammers will also try to give you a sense of urgency to access "giveaways", "air-drops", or some "deal."
 They do it so you don't have time to think and act rationally.
-Take your time to think, analyze it, and check other sources.
+Take your time to think, analyse it, and check other sources.
 Again, never enter your mnemonic phrase to "claim" any rewards.

-- Do not trust messages sent to you over social media.
+• Do not trust messages sent to you over social media.
 Admins or employees will never message you.
-Scammers will often imitate the usernames of community members to offer "deals" (sell assets at a discount, air-drops, etc.) or offer to "help" you.
+Scammers will often imitate the usernames of community members to offer "deals" (sell assets at a discount, air-drops, etc.) or "help" to you.

-- Do not enter your mnemonic phrase to "sync" your wallet or fix a problematic transaction.
+• Do not enter your mnemonic phrase to "sync" your wallet or rectify a problematic transaction.

 If you think you have been a victim of a scammer or a hack, carefully read the following article: